EquatorDev/Front-End-Style-Guide/README.md

 The following is a first draft of front end development style guide which should be followed when developing websites for Equator.

 Rules have exceptions.
-Use the common sense you got from your mother as to whether they actually do apply an a given situation.
+Use the common sense to determine whether they actually do apply to a given situation.

 ## Table of Contents